Last updated on October 20, 2023

 In the trenches, the soldiers were adopting the new style trench watches which were worn on the wrist.
 These proved to be far more practical than traditional pocket watches during trench warfare.
 The trench watch could reveal the time with a subtle turn of the wrist.
 This meant the soldier needn’t take his hand from his rifle to tell the time.
 In contrast, a pocket watch could take both hands to remove it from a tunic.
 Even though the ‘pilot watch’ was invented for Alberto Santos-Dumont in 1904, it was abandoned as a concept in favour of the panel-mounted pocket watches.
 The RFC and RNAS preferred the tried and tested technology at such a critical time and the conditions in the cockpit were less testing than those in the trenches.

 The RFC and RNAS used standard-issue pocket watches, the Mark IV.A (1914) and the Mark V (1916).
 All of the examples of the Mark IV.A that I have seen used an 8-day movement.
 The Mark V used a 30-hour movement.
 I have no idea why they required an 8-day movement for a pilot’s watch.
-The Airco DH.2 was a single-seat biplane “pusher” aircraft which operated as a fighter from July 1915.
+The Airco DH.2 was a single-seat biplane “pusher” aircraft that operated as a fighter from July 1915.
 Even the long-range bombers, such as the Handley Page O/400, had a maximum flight time of 8 hours.
 This indicates that there was no need for an 8-day movement.
 I assume that this was a standard that was in use by other services within the Armed forces and this was adopted by the aviation division.

 The ‘Mark’ watches were made by various watchmakers.
 Mark IV.As were often produced by S Smith & Sons or H. Williamson Ltd. The Mark Vs were generally made by Swiss manufacturers such as Zenith, Omega, Doxa and Electa.
 As well as being issued to the RFC and RNAS, they were sold through selected retailers, such as Birch & Gaydon.